American Jews: Religious beliefs

+Christianity

 A 2013 Pew Research Center report found that 1.7 million American Jewish adults, 1.6 million of whom were raised in Jewish homes or had Jewish ancestry, identified as Christians or Messianic Jews but also consider themselves ethnically Jewish.
 Another 700,000 American Christian adults considered themselves "Jews by affinity" or "grafted-in" Jews.
+According to a 2020 study by the Pew Research Center, 19% of those who say they were raised Jewish, consider themselves Christian.

+A 2025 Pew Research Center report found that 7% of American adults who identify ethnically as Jewish were raised as Christians.
+Additionally, among those who were raised as religious Jews rather than in a Christian environment, 2% now identify as Christian.

 Buddhism

-Jews are overrepresented among American Buddhists; this is specifically the case among those Jews whose parents are not Buddhist, and those Jews who are without a Buddhist heritage, with between one fifth and 30% of all American Buddhists identifying as Jewish though only 2% of Americans are Jewish.
+Jewish Buddhists are overrepresented among American Buddhists; this is specifically the case among those Jews whose parents are not Buddhist, and those Jews who are without a Buddhist heritage, with between one fifth and 30% of all American Buddhists identifying as Jewish though only 2% of Americans are Jewish.
 Nicknamed Jubus, an increasing number of American Jews have started to adopt Buddhist spiritual practices, while at the same time, they are continuing to identify with and practice Judaism.
+It may be the individual practices both Judaism and Buddhism.
 Notable American Jewish Buddhists include: Robert Downey Jr. Allen Ginsberg, Linda Pritzker, Jonathan F.P.
 Rose, Goldie Hawn and daughter Kate Hudson, Steven Seagal, Adam Yauch of the rap group The Beastie Boys, and Garry Shandling.
 Film makers the Coen Brothers have been influenced by Buddhism as well for a time.

+Islam

+A 2025 Pew Research Center report revealed that 1% of American Jewish adults who were raised in Judaism later identified as Muslim.